lagom/lagom/docs/manual/scala/guide/devmode/ServiceLocator.md

 @[service-locator-disabled](code/build-service-locator.sbt)

-Be aware that by disabling the Service Locator your services will not be able to communicate.
+Be aware that by disabling the Service Locator your services will not be able to communicate.You will also be unable to access to your services from the outside unless you access the exact host:port.
 To restore communication, you will have to provide an implementation of [`ServiceLocator`](api/com/lightbend/lagom/scaladsl/api/ServiceLocator.html) in your service.